Chapter 3:

 Maho Kirishima wasted no time proving Theo’s cultural preparation wrong.
 She answered with an easy self-possession, and Theo couldn’t help but feel somewhat ashamed at his current dripping state as a representative of the US of A.

-“It’d be even better if we didn’t have to meet like this, Maho-san, but it is my pleasure.”
+“It’d be even better if we didn’t have to meet in these circumstances, Maho-san, but it is my pleasure.”

 Theo held up his finger.

-She nodded to the car she came in with: an unassuming mid-size sedan that Theo thought couldn’t possibly have accounted for the power he’d heard come up.
+It was an unassuming mid-size sedan, which Theo thought couldn’t possibly have accounted for the monster of an engine he’d heard come up.

 “I advise you to hurry before we start drawing attention.
 Police radio is talking about the man who fell off the bridge.”